Syracuse Wedding DJ Peter Naughton peterthedj.com

 User “Whisoserious1293” shares an unfortunate experience that could have been avoided:

-I went to 6 weddings this past year and we went to one wedding that didn’t have a seating chart.
-My partner and I didn’t know really anyone besides the bride & groom.
+I went to 6 weddings this past year and one wedding didn’t have a seating chart.
+We didn’t know anyone besides the bride & groom.
 There were more seats than people and we actually ended up sitting at a table alone.
 We chose our seats before everyone else sat down and then it was awkward to relocate.
 If we had seating charts, we would’ve likely sat with people we didn’t know but could actually socialize a bit more.

 User “ostentia” had a similar experience: